Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

 \subsection{Organization of the Paper}

 The remainder of the paper is organized as follows.
 We describe the problem formulation in Section \ref{sec:problem}.
-We present the Low-Rank Bandit algorithm and our main result on the algorithm's performance in Section \ref{sec:alg}.
-In Section \ref{sec:subsamp}, we present the Submatrix Sampling technique to further enhance Low-Rank Bandit's performance when the time horizon is ultra-short.
+We present the \textsf{LRB} and our main result on the algorithm's performance in Section \ref{sec:alg}.
+In Section \ref{sec:subsamp}, we present the submatrix sampling technique to further enhance \textsf{LRB}'s performance when the time horizon is ultra-short.
 Finally, empirical results on simulated data as well as our evaluation on real music streaming data for the task of advertisement targeting are presented in Section \ref{sec:data}.
 It also includes numerical comparison against linear bandits in contextual settings.